Black hole spectroscopy with nonlinear quasi-normal modes

-For this reason, in this case the maximum redshift satisfying the the resolvability and detectability criteria is now determined by the precision of the (330) mode.
-We find that in order to satisfy the detectability and resolvability criteria for all three modes (220), (330), (440) we require $z = 36$ for ET and $z = 20$ for CE.
-This is one order of magnitude increase compared to the maximum redshifts obtained in the previous section when the QQNM is assumed to be independent.
+For this reason, in this case the maximum redshift satisfying the resolvability and detectability criteria is now determined by the precision of the (330) mode.
+We find that in order to satisfy the detectability and resolvability criteria for all three modes (220), (330), (440) we require $z = 36$ for ET and $z = 24$ for CE.
+This is about one order of magnitude increase compared to the maximum redshifts obtained in the previous section when the QQNM is assumed to be independent.
+This happens because as the redshift increases not only the luminosity distance increases (which makes the GW amplitude decay linearly) but also the frequency is redshifted (which makes the ringdown signal lower its frequency and lie in a region where the detector noise is lower, in this case).
+Indeed, we find that at $z=36$ the ringdown SNR of the modes in the $(\ell,|m|)=(4,4)$ angular harmonic are only 4-5 times lower than at $z=0.51$.
 Since the maximum redshift is so high, we then expect all astrophysical intermediate-mass second-generation BBHs to have these three ringdown modes confidently detected, thanks to the improvements made by the QQNM.

 We again provide the final fractional errors normalized to SNR, so that they can be used for estimating errors in similar binaries with different masses and redshifts:

 and

 The results are again very similar to the ones obtained for the stellar-mas BBH, with all results changing by less than a factor of unity.